How to create a financial plan that works for you

 There are many reasons why you should have a financial plan.

 First and foremost, a financial plan can help you reach your short-term and long-term financial goals.
-Without a plan, knowing how much money you need to save or what investments to make to achieve your desired results can be difficult.
+Knowing how much money you need to save or what investments to make to achieve your desired results can be difficult without a plan.

 A financial plan can also help keep you accountable.
 Having a written plan serves as a reminder of your goals and acts as motivation to stay on track.
 Additionally, seeing your progress over time can give you the confidence boost you need to stick with your financial plans.